JoseAlbDR/frontend-store/README.md

 - `README.md`: This file, containing project documentation.
 - ...

-Adjust the file and folder names based on your actual project structure.

 ## Features

 - Browse and search for products from different companies.